yangyutu/llm_book.github.io/llm_book/_build/html/_sources/docs/chapter_inference/inference_acceleration.md

 In this case, all elements use the same scale (0.00510) and zero_point (98) for quantization and dequantization.
 ````

-### Per-channel quantization

-Per-channel (from model weights perspective) quantization applies different scaling factors and zero points to each channel in the tensor.
+**Per-channel (from model weights perspective) quantization** applies different scaling factors and zero points to each channel in the tensor.
 Explanation:
 This method computes separate quantization parameters for each channel (in the case of weights) or each token (in the case of activations).
 This allows for more fine-grained quantization, potentially preserving more information.